 The CSAL includes more than 400 reviews of federal construction contractor or subcontractor “places of performance”.
-The agency’s methodology behind this scheduling list, along with a description what constitutes a “place of performance”, can be found here.
+The agency’s methodology behind this scheduling list, along with a description what constitutes a “place of performance”, can be found under OFCCP Methodologies.
 The agency also referenced the FAQs on this topic in their announcement.

 It’s important to note that this 2021 construction CSAL does NOT appear to have an impact on construction contractors previously scheduled under OFCCP’s 2020 Construction Compliance Checks CSAL.
 Thus, employers on the previous list should still be prepared to undergo audits for any pending compliance checks.

 As referenced in DCI’s past blog on the agency’s focus on construction contractors, the new scheduling letter will:

 - State that there would be a desk audit as part of a compliance review.
 OFCCP has previously conducted most parts of a construction compliance review by going on-site to one or more construction sites.

 - Require the submission of extensive data on personnel activity as part of the desk audit phase of a compliance review.